Member Since: 14 Jun 2011

 - You can bend the lever slightly to make it more accessible when trying to do the adjustment with the headlamp unit is fitted to the car.

-I can now quickly adjust my lights to UK or non-UK roads without removing the units, just the covers on rear of lamps.2005, TDV6 S, Auto, 170k miles, owned from new, V8 Brake Upgrade, Nancom Evo, RLD protector, BAS EGR blanking & Remap, separate ATF cooler, new torque converter, new struts, changing all the fluids ahead of time.
+I can now quickly adjust my lights to UK or non-UK roads without removing the units, just the covers on rear of lamps.2005, TDV6 S, Auto, 180k miles, owned from new, V8 Brake Upgrade, Nancom Evo, RLD protector, BAS EGR blanking & Remap, separate ATF cooler, changing all the fluids ahead of time.

 Experience is a difficult teacher, because she gives the test first and then the lesson afterwards!!!!